Why choose the ThinkReliability approach to Cause Mapping?

 - - - - - - - - - -

 The ThinkReliability approach consists of thoroughly investigating complex problems and making specific improvements to prevent problems from reoccurring.
 The problems we work are the problems our clients don’t have the time, resources, or specific facilitation skills to address.
-ThinkReliability leads and assists investigations, delivers problem-solving workshops on-site, and helps establish problem-solving processes within our clients’ operations.
+ThinkReliability leads and assists investigations, delivers problem-solving workshops on-site, and helps establish problem-solving solutions for long-term business process improvement.
 For a list of clients that have selected ThinkReliability see our client list.

 The top 12 reasons our clients choose ThinkReliability

 - Simple – No acronyms, no new terminology, no buzzwords.
 Cause Mapping is based on fundamental cause-and-effect analysis and focuses on the organization’s overall goals.

 - Easy to understand – Cause Mapping provides an easy-to-understand visual map of the analysis for any type of problem.
 It improves the way individuals and groups capture and share information within an organization.

 - Effective – The Cause Mapping process is based on fundamental principles of systems thinking, cause-and-effect, and visual communication.

 - Clear documentation – A Cause Map provides clear documentation that can help grow organizational experience and facilitate continual business process improvement.

 - No software to purchase – A Cause Map can be created by using pen and paper, Post-it Notes on flipchart paper, a whiteboard, or Microsoft Excel or other applications.
 ThinkReliability shows clients how to use software that they already own to document, share, store, and track incidents.
 Software templates for building Cause Maps and Process Maps in Microsoft Excel are free – there is no software or user licenses to buy.

 - Works on major and minor issues – The Cause Mapping process can be used on day-to-day issues as well as major investigations.